Charles Bowen Howry: Declined consideration for promotion

 President Woodrow Wilson offered to appoint Howry as Chief Justice, which he declined because of Wilson's condition that if he accepted, Howry would retire on reaching age 70 in 1914.

 Later career

 Following his resignation from the federal bench, Howry resumed private practice in Washington, D.C.
 Additionally, he was Chairman of the federal railroad Board of Arbitration in 1916, and special counsel to the United States Department of Labor from 1918 to 1919.

 Death and burial

 Howry died in Washington, D.C. of heart failure on July 20, 1928.
 He was buried at Oxford Memorial Cemetery.

 Family

 In 1869, Howry married Edmonia Beverley Carter of Virginia.
-She died in 1879, and they were the parents of two sons, Lucien Beverley Howry and Willard Carter Lowry, and a daughter, Maude.
+She died in 1879, and they were the parents of two sons, Lucien Beverley Howry and Willard Carter Howry, and a daughter, Maude.
 Howry remarried in 1880, becoming the husband of Harriet (Hallie) Holt of Columbus, Mississippi.
 They had four children—Charles Jr., Hallie, Elizabeth, and Mary.
 The second Mrs. Howry died in 1898.
 In 1900, Howry married Sallie Bird Smith (d.
 1942), the widow of Buckingham Smith.